willemneal/workspaces-js/packages/js/README.md

 2. Writing tests.

-   near-workspaces is designed for concurrency (which is why it's a great fit for AVA, which runs tests concurrently by default).
+   near-willem-workspaces is designed for concurrency (which is why it's a great fit for AVA, which runs tests concurrently by default).
 Here's a simple way to get concurrent runs using plain JS (for a working example, see [near-examples/rust-status-message](https://github.com/near-examples/rust-status-message/pull/68)):

    ```ts
    import {strict as assert} from 'assert';